What is the Ballon d’Or trophy worth? Price, weight, materials, prize money

 The following year, German magazine Der Spiegel published details of Cristiano Ronaldo’s deal with the US sportswear giant.
 Per the leaked contract, the Portugal captain, who is a five-time Ballon d’Or winner, had negotiated a €4m ($3.9m) bonus for scooping the gong.

-In 2021, meanwhile, it was claimed that Karim Benzema, who is the overwhelming favourite to win the men’s Ballon d’Or this year, has a bonus clause in his Real Madrid contract worth €2m ($1.95m).
-And in June, the Spanish radio station Cadena SER revealed that Benzema’s club-mate Vinícius Júnior is set to have the incentive of a €1m ($975,000) Ballon d’Or payment in his next Madrid agreement.
+In 2021, meanwhile, it was claimed that Karim Benzema had a bonus clause in his Real Madrid contract worth €2m ($1.95m).
+And in June last year, the Spanish radio station Cadena SER revealed that Benzema’s club-mate Vinícius Jr was set to have the incentive of a €1m ($975,000) Ballon d’Or payment in his next Madrid agreement.